-NMU Men's Club Ice Hockey was ranked #12 in our Region.
+NMU Men's Club Ice Hockey was ranked #11 in the Central Region.

-NMU Men's Club Hockey has been a ranked program for the past two seasons.
+The team held a record of (17 - 14 - 0).
+NMU Men's Club Hockey has been a ranked program for the past three seasons.

 The NMU Men’s Club Hockey program participates in the American Collegiate Hockey Association (ACHA) which is recognized by USA Hockey as the only alternative to the NCAA.
 The ACHA is designed to give students the opportunity to play competitive college hockey while attending school.
 The ACHA host 5 National Championships each season and offers players who excel the opportunity to travel internationally as part of the ACHA selects national team.
 Players and Teams who participate in the ACHA receive USA Hockey benefits and membership.

 The program is also a proud member of the Northern Collegiate Hockey League (NCHL) which is currently one of four conferences operating in the Central Region.
 The NCHL is comprised of teams from Michigan’s Upper Peninsula, Wisconsin, Illinois and Minnesota.
 The NCHL gives teams a very competitive conference schedule, runs a conference tournament, offers individual awards and participates in the ACHA All-Star challenge.